EWLameijer/AttendanceTracker/ADR/002_technology_for_backend.md

 19 Rust
 19 Dart

+From the Redmonk languages, the (many) dynamic languages are less attractive due to a higher occurrence of bugs, and even if languages are (somewhat) statically typed, like TypeScript, they may lack a rich enterprise ecosystem.
 Shell, CSS and PowerShell and R are not capable of creating complex programs due to not being regular programming languages, Objective-C is deprecated, TypeScript, C++, C, Rust, Go and Scala don't have many libraries for enterprise development (okay, in theory Scala could use all Java libraries, in practice, Scala is not good at it); JavaScript, Python, PHP and Ruby are dynamic, Swift is just for OSX, Dart just for mobile.

 Which means only Java, C# and Kotlin remain as candidates.

 Most important is the availability of libraries.
-The Java ecosystem (Java+Kotlin) has many more, more popular, more advanced, and generally free libraries.
+The Java ecosystem (Java+Kotlin) has (many) more libraries than the .NET ecosystem, often they are also more advanced and even free.
 With C# you can also make lots of stuff, but if something is not available in the Microsoft ecosystem, you're in trouble, as I saw in several commercial projects in the past (no SOAP libraries for ASP.NET Core, no good mobile framework for C#, problems linking users who did not have an Azure account).
-Java is possibly therefore much more popular with successful software companies than C#/the .NET ecosystem (https://appdevelopermagazine.com/The-top-programming-languages-used-by-us-unicorn-companies/)
+This may be one of the reasons why Java seems much more popular with successful software companies than C#/the .NET ecosystem (https://appdevelopermagazine.com/The-top-programming-languages-used-by-us-unicorn-companies/)

 Also, our current batch of students is learning Java, so finding people to help maintain the app should be easier.